 Eclecticism is the selection of what is best (for you) from various styles, doctrines, ideas, methods, etc. It’s a lifestyle or philosophy which is composed of several sources, styles, and elements.
 It’s often applied to art, architecture, interior design… and people.
 It all sounds a bit overwhelming, but to put it simply, it’s about doing your own thing without adhering to dogma and rules.

 Eclectic Witchcraft in More Detail

-Eclectic witchcraft is flexible, ever-changing in the same way that you are.
+Eclectic witchcraft is flexible and ever-changing in the same way that you are.
 You can shed practices that no longer engage you.
-It morphs and grows alongside you, your beliefs and interests.
+It morphs and grows alongside you, your beliefs, and interests.
 Sometimes, you’ll find you will come back to aspects you gave up on previously.

 At that point, I knew that her brand of dictatorial Wicca was not for me.
 So I went back to my comfortable, sensible, solitary, eclectic practice.